Genealogy – Family research – Ancestor research

 The International Center for Archive Research ICARus, which among others runs the online portal for parish registers Matricula, I support by membership in the community ICARUS4all.
-In addition, I participate in the collection of the loss lists Austria-Hungary from the First World War, a volunteer online project of www.GenTeam.eu.
+In addition, I participated in the collection of the loss lists Austria-Hungary from the First World War, a volunteer online project of www.GenTeam.eu.

 Prior to full-time genealogy, I worked as a graduate agricultural engineer in trading (wholesale and retail), sales and management in the food and wine industries.